ii14/exrc.vim/README.md

 ## Usage

-To mark file as trusted, open the config file with `:edit .exrc.local` or `:ExrcEdit` and run command:
+To mark file as trusted, open the config file with `:edit .exrc` or `:ExrcEdit` and run command:

 ```vim